Opencast-Moodle/moodle-local_och5pcore/README.md

 * Extract and display Opencast video flavors inside H5P Interactive Videos Editor.
 * Extract and use different quality of the Opencast video inside H5P Interactive Videos.
 * Opencast LTI authentication
-* Getting search endpoint (Engage/Presentation node) from Opencast services
+* Getting search endpoint (Engage/Presentation node) from Opencast services. ([v2.1 - v3.x])
+* The Engage/Presentation node for search endpoint is retrieved from the Opencast API base endpoint. (v4.5-r1)

 How it works
 ------------------